Cycling Plans & Projects

 Cycling is becoming increasingly popular, both as a recreational activity and as an environmentally-friendly mode of transportation.
 The City of Saskatoon recognizes that cycling is important to many residents and is working towards making Saskatoon a bicycle-friendly city.

-Planning and Priorities
+Cycling Plans and Priorities